 - There are many creators of animatronic robots that invoke this trope.

-- Inverted in the case of Cloaca No. 5.
-It's not all that creepy to look at, actually.
-As to what it was built to do, however...
+- Inverted in the case of the "Cloaca Machines", a series of works designed by Belgian industrial artist Wim Delvoye.
+They aren't all that creepy to look at, actually.
+As to what they do, however...
+What's a "cloaca"?